mattray/spiceweasel/README.md

 # Extract #

-Spiceweasel may also be used to generate knife commands or Spiceweasel manifests in JSON or YAML.
+Spiceweasel may be used to generate knife commands or Spiceweasel manifests in JSON or YAML from an existing Chef repository.

 ```
 spiceweasel --extractlocal